tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="content-register-your-application">2.
 Register your application</h3>

-We highly recommend that you use OAuth 2.0 to authenticate with the Optimizely REST API.
+We recommend that you use OAuth 2.0 to authenticate with the Optimizely REST API.
 This will allow you to provide a seamless experience to users in your application and periodically send lists to Optimizely in the background.
 [Learn how to connect to Optimizely using OAuth 2.0](/rest/reference/#oauth).

 <h3 id="create-a-configuration-form-authentication-and-project-selection">3.
 Create a configuration form: authentication and project selection</h3>